PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 ## Browse Open tasks

-Each Tasks in this page is organized into the following group (buckets):
+Each Tasks in this page is organized into the following buckets: Group by Due Date or Group by Priority

+#### Group by Due Date

-**Overdue**: Tasks whose Due date is passed
+- **Overdue**: Tasks whose Due date is passed

-**This Week**: Due Date is in this week, ending on upcoming Saturday midnight Pacific time.
+- **This Week**: Due Date is in this week, ending on upcoming Saturday midnight Pacific time.

-**Next Week**: Due Date is not before the end of this week, but is before the end of next Saturday midnight Pacific time.
+- **Next Week**: Due Date is not before the end of this week, but is before the end of next Saturday midnight Pacific time.

-**Future**: Due Date is more than 2 weeks away
+- **Future**: Due Date is more than 2 weeks away

-**Done**: All tasks marked as Done in the last 15 days.
+- **Done**: All tasks marked as Done in the last 15 days.
 User is Responsible or Accountable.

+- **Sort order in each bucket** : All other task except done task, tasks are ascending order of the due date.
+Done task are sorted in ascending order of done date.

+#### Group by Priority

+- **Critical** - Task whose priority is critical
+- **High Priority**: Task whose priority is High
+- **Normal**: Task whose priority is normal
+- **Sort order in each bucket** : All other task except done task, tasks are ascending order of the due date.
+Done task are sorted in ascending order of done date.

+Done bucket will be the same for both.

 Shows tasks count with each group and tabs.
 When there isn't any task available in any bucket, that bucket won't be available.